-Ash Croft Academy - Accessibility Plan
+Ash Croft Academy- Accessibility Plan September 2020

 Ash Croft Primary Academy has high ambitions for all its pupils and expects them to participate and achieve in every aspect of school life.
 Our commitment to equal opportunities is an important aspect of our overall commitment to being an inclusive school.
 This plan identifies how the school meets the needs of disabled pupils in response to the Special Educational Needs and Disabilities Code of Practice 2014: 0 to 25 years.
-This will be reviewed every three years.
+It also ensures we are compliant with the Equality Act (2010) and building regulations 2015 (part M)